 - 1.9.5 No car to be driven at any time against the normal flow of traffic on the race track or pitlane.
 No cars to enter pitlane from wrong direction except in cases of incident, failure or if otherwise directed by a race official.
 Penalty to be loss of FTD or in case of a final disqualification. - 1.9.6 At the end of a heat or final all cars that have taken part in that heat/final must be taken to the scrutineering area. - 1.9.7 All competitors are to provide and use personal transponders.
-It is the driver's responsibility to ensure that the transponder RC4 compatible and has been logged on the section's database. - 1.9.8 Qualifying will be 6 minutes plus time to complete last lap.
-Two or more 6 minute plus last lap finals will be run, results will be an aggregate of the finishing positions of all legs.
-In the event of a ties they will be resolved based on qualifying position.
+It is the driver's responsibility to ensure that the transponder RC4 compatible and has been logged on the section's database. - 1.9.8 Qualifying will be 5 minutes plus time to complete last lap.